 Corel has undergone a major reorganization over the past year with a $135 million

-financial shot in the arm
+financial shot in the arm from software giant

-last October.
+Microsoft Corp. last October.
 The investment and Microsoft’s endorsement came at just the right time for Corel, which was running short of operating cash after reporting a $46.7 million loss for the nine months ended August 31.